holoviz-dev/pyctdev/README.md

 ### 1. Can run project admin tasks locally, on CI, and across platforms

-doit/pyctdev are written in python so should work everywhere python's available.
+doit/pyctdev are written in python so should work everywhere python's available (not just on Unix-like systems, unlike many project configuration files).
 (And once any python's available, doit can be used to install other pythons if necessary - currently miniconda and anaconda.)
+Having the same command to run on each platform helps ensure that testing, package building, and related tasks are done consistently across platforms, which is particularly important when developers use one platform but users will download packages for another.

 Other suggested tools used by pyctdev are also cross platform: tox, conda, pip, etc.